wuxiaofei01/wuxiaofei01.github.io/_pages/about.md

 # Welcome!
 I am currently a master's student at [The University of ShangHaiTech](https://www.shanghaitech.edu.cn/).
 Fortunately to be supervised  by [Prof. Xuming He](https://faculty.sist.shanghaitech.edu.cn/faculty/hexm/index.html) in the Plus Lab, part of The Visual & Data Intelligence (VDI) Center.

-Since September 2024, I have been working as an intern at [Tencent - Robotics X](https://roboticsx.tencent.com/) as a daily intern in Shenzhen, focusing on robotic grasping based on human priors.
-At [AGI-bot](https://www.agibot.com/), I work on world models and video generation models.
-I believe that a model that understands physical constraints and world rules is an important cornerstone on the road to AGI.

 My research interests include Deep Learning, Generative Models, and Embodied AI.

-You can find my CV here: [wuxiaofei](../assets/resume.pdf).
-If you are interested in my work, please feel free to drop me an [email](wuxiaofei01@qq.com).

 <!--插入图片语法为：![Alt](../images/tiktok.png width=200 height=100)-->